act3-ai/homebrew-tap/docs/troubleshooting-faq.md

 ## Troubleshooting

+See **[Homebrew's Troubleshooting page](https://docs.brew.sh/Troubleshooting)** to troubleshoot common Homebrew issues.

+### Formula found in multiple taps

-If you are seeing the following error, the legacy version of the ACT3 Homebrew Tap must be removed from Homebrew.
+If you are seeing the following error, the legacy ACT3 Homebrew Tap (<https://git.act3-ace.com/ace/homebrew-ace-tools>) must be removed from Homebrew.

 ```sh
 brew install act3-pt